 # .gitignore notebook_working.ipynb

-This approach makes it clear how the files are being tracked and doesn’t resort to user specific configuration files that seem prone to error.
+Both these approaches makes it a little more clear how the files are being tracked and don’t resort to user specific configuration files that seem prone to error.